 ENG 283.
+American Writers

-American Writers Arts and Humanities Group 1 course A study of representative American authors from the exploration of the New World to the present with attention to the literature of ethnic cultures.
+A study of representative American authors from the exploration of the New World to the present with attention to the literature of ethnic cultures.

 ENG 351.
 Principles of Literary Studies

 This course is designed to give majors in English and related fields a grasp of the most important theories, terms and traditions that shape contemporary literary studies.
 Recommended for both literature and writing majors, and especially for anyone considering graduate study in English.